tr11/python-configuration/README.md

 JSON file specifies it as anything else besides a mapping, then the JSON value will be dropped automatically.

+## Extras
+The `config.contrib` package contains extra implementations of the `Configuration` class used for special cases.
+Currently the following are implemented:
+* `AzureKeyVaultConfiguration` in `config.contrib.azure`, which takes Azure Key Vault credentials into a `Configuration`-compatible instance.

 ## Developing

 To develop this library, download the source code and install a local version.